How to Manage Channel Partners to Maximize Sales Volume

 When looking to promote your partnership, you should continually develop co-branded content for use on both of your websites and landing pages, such as:

-2. Train their Sales Team
+8. Train their Sales Team

 Having both sales teams train in the same methodologies and understanding of your product will streamline results, and all reps will know how to sell your product to those who benefit the most.
+This ensures that both your in-house sales reps and partner sales teams are aligned.

-A cost-effective method for training another company’s sales team and your own is an E-learning portal like SOCO/ Academy.
+A cost-effective method for training another company’s sales team and your own is an E-learning portal like SOCO/ Academy

 Another great way to maximize learning is implementing blended learning, a combination of e-learning and live training.
 You can do this either online through webinars or in person.
 Either way, it allows for additional collaboration and customization of training.